-Last month, I was working in the London Coca-Cola office and had the opportunity to interview Kate in her home studio outside the city.
+Last month, I was working in the London Coca-Cola Great Britain office and had the opportunity to interview artist Kate Brinkworth in her home studio outside the city.
 Kate, who lives with her husband and newborn baby, was nice enough to invite me in with my camera to discuss her art featuring the Coca-Cola bottle.

 In her backyard studio, I was able see some of her in-progress work and discuss her painting approach.
 It’s a small space crammed with inspirational items, paints and brushes and, of course, glass Coca-Cola bottles.

 After we spoke, Kate tied on her apron and demonstrated how she starts by drawing the contour Coke bottle.
 It was fascinating to see how detailed the process is and how Kate thinks through each step.
 She told me how surprised she was when she found out that the The

-Justine Fletcher is processing archivist at The Coca-Cola Company.
+Justine Fletcher is processing archivist at The Coca-Cola Company and based in Atlanta.
 Read about her trip to the